choishingwan/PRSice/README.md

 As PRSice is heavily rely on PLINK, please also cite:

 Chang CC, Chow CC, Tellier LCAM, Vattikuti S, Purcell SM, Lee JJ (2015) Second-generation PLINK: rising to the challenge of larger and richer datasets.
 GigaScience, 4.

+### Note to Self
+PLINK PRS range is inclusive. e.g. 0 - 0.5 includes also SNPs with p-value of 0 and 0.5